Query-Adaptive Semantic Chunking for Retrieval-Augmented Generation: A Dynamic Strategy with Contextual Window Expansion

 Article Content

 From source RSS / original summaryarXiv:2605.
-22834v1 Announce Type: new Abstract: Retrieval-Augmented Generation (RAG) systems depend critically on document chunking quality for retrieving relevant context.
+22834v1 Announce Type: new Abstract: (RAG) systems depend critically on document chunking quality for retrieving relevant context.
 Fixed chunking segments documents into uniform units irrespective of semantics or user intent, producing a precision-recall trade-off unresolvable by tuning chunk size alone.
 Semantic and agentic methods partially address these limitations but do not integrate user queries at the chunking stage.

 We present Query-Adaptive Semantic Chunking (QASC), which dynamically constructs chunks by integrating queries into segmentation through three mechanisms: cosine similarity scoring between sentence and query embeddings to identify seed sentences, contextual window expansion around seeds to preserve coherence, and chunk-level score aggregation to ensure holistic relevance.